-Dumpster pads can be made of different materials yet the optimal material is concrete.
+Dumpster pads can be made of different materials, with the optimal material being concrete.
 Consider the incredible amount of downward force that trash trucks and metal dumpsters place on the pavement.
-Concrete is quite the sturdy material so it will not cause dents, dimples or make any other sort of impact in the surface like asphalt.
-The result is a preservation of the pavement’s integrity rather than the premature failure created by other materials, especially asphalt.
+Concrete is very sturdy material, it will not dent or dimple.
+The result is the preservation of the concrete’s integrity versus the premature failure created by other materials, especially asphalt.

-When a metal rebar or wire mesh is put into the slab, a remarkably strong steel and concrete combination results.
-This combination can withstand the rigors of excessive force for much longer than asphalt when impacted by a trash truck’s enormous load.
+When metal rebar or wire mesh is put into the slab, a remarkably strong steel and concrete combination results.
+This combination can withstand the rigors of excessive force much longer than asphalt when impacted by a trash truck’s enormous weight.

-Ideally, the dumpster pad will stretch out about 10 to 15 feet ahead of the dumpster.
-This positioning allows the front wheels of the trash truck to rest on the pad and absorb the truck’s massive weight.
-It is important to note that trash trucks commonly leak as a result of the strain placed on the built-in hydraulic system.
-Thankfully, concrete cannot be negatively impacted by oil that leaks out of these trucks and other vehicles.
-Such an oil leak or the leaking of the trash truck’s hydraulic fluid will weaken asphalt yet it will not affect the integrity of the concrete slab.
+In some cases, the dumpster pad will measure 10 to 15 feet ahead of the dumpster.
+This positioning allows the front wheels of the trash truck to rest on the pad and absorb the truck’s massive weight, oil, and other fluids.
+It is important to note that trash trucks commonly leak as a result of the strain placed on their hydraulic system.
+Thankfully, the integrity of the concrete cannot be compromised by the fluids that leak out of these trucks and other vehicles.
+These types of leaks will weaken asphalt yet it will not affect the integrity of the concrete slab.

-- The pad should be at least 1/2 foot thick if the subgrade conditions are acceptable.
-The girth of the concrete should be boosted to 8″ if the subgrade conditions are not up to par.
+Dumpster pads should be at least 6 inches thick if the subgrade conditions are acceptable.
+The girth of the concrete should be boosted to 8 inches if the subgrade conditions are not up to par.
 If necessary, we can add crushed concrete.